 - Visioning -- Envisioning is a process in which people try to see into the future--not only what they expect to happen, but what they would like to happen.
 In order to attain "peace," people must have an image of what "peace" would look like.
 Only then can they figure out what they need to do to get there.

-Unit 10: Improving Relationships
+Seminar 10: Improving Relationships

 - Interpersonal / Small-Scale Communication Robert Quillen wrote, "Discussion is an exchange of knowledge; argument an exchange of emotion."
 These resources explain why interpersonal communication breaks down and how to make it more effective.